sanchezes2024-eng/ytpmv-generator/README.md

 ```python
 python3 main.py -v source_ciip.MP4  -m song.mid     -o ytpmv.mp4
 ```
-yes this was vibecoded by chatgpt
+yes this was originally vibecoded by gemini and fixed by chatgpt

 ## how to setup